 In the wake of the coronavirus, millions of children in the U.S. are facing poverty and hunger.
 Traditionally, many kids relied on the meals they would get at school each day.
-But even as school staff and community leaders work to feed students, children are missing important meals.
+But even as school staff and community leaders work to feed students while many school buildings are closed across the country, children are missing important meals.

-No Kid Hungry New York has a plan to make sure those children are fed, both during this crisis and in the recovery to follow.
+No Kid Hungry has a plan to make sure those children are fed, both during this crisis and in the recovery to follow.
 Through a combination of emergency grants, strategic assistance, advocacy, and awareness, No Kid Hungry is helping kids, families, and communities across the state of New York get the resources they need.